Agree with our rating?

 The flat cost of the TouchBistro software license does not include the costs of credit card processing through TouchBistro Payments, or one of its affiliated processors.
 TouchBistro Payments offers customized rates.

-It is likely that fees and terms will vary depending on the provider’s partner offering the contract, so merchants should be sure to inquire about all associated costs.
-Although Worldpay and Moneris are not particularly cheap merchant account providers and have been known to charge early termination fees, it is possible that these companies extend special terms to merchants who are signed up through TouchBistro.
+It is likely that fees and terms will vary depending on the provider’s partner offering the contract, so business owners should be sure to inquire about all associated costs.
+Although Worldpay and Moneris are not particularly cheap merchant account providers and have been known to charge early termination fees, it is possible that these companies extend special terms to clients who are signed up through TouchBistro.
 The company does assess a $200 setup fee for new accounts.
-At this time, there are no specific complaints about the contracts enforced by TouchBistro’s processing partners, so we will assume that most merchants find their rates and pricing acceptable.
+At this time, there are no specific complaints about the contracts enforced by TouchBistro’s processing partners, so we will assume that most businesses find their rates and pricing acceptable.
 TouchBistro advertises Chase PaymenTech, TSYS, and WorldPay among its partners.
 The rates in this review reference Chase PaymenTech which the company lists as its first partner.

-Key Points
+Key Points |

 |

-Discloses All Important Terms
+Discloses All Important Terms | Yes |

 TouchBistro primarily relies on conventional advertising and a network of resellers to market its services.
 The company hands over most of its credit card processing pricing to its payment partners and does not employ a team of independent sales agents.
 As a result, there is a very low likelihood of encountering unethical sales tactics from TouchBistro.
 This is confirmed by the overall lack of negative TouchBistro reviews related to the company’s salesforce.